First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states

 The Wiener-SVD unfolding technique~\cite{WSVD} is used to extract nominal flux-averaged cross section results~\cite{flux_uncertainty_rec}.
 This method returns a regularized unfolded cross section and corresponding covariance matrix, $V_S$, which describes the uncertainties and bin-to-bin correlations on the result.
 The form of Eq.~(\ref{eq:master}) allows the unfolding to account for correlations between the 0p and Np channels~\cite{PRD}.
 An additional smearing matrix, $A_C$, that captures the bias induced by regularization is also obtained in the unfolding.
 Cross section predictions should be multiplied by $A_C$ when compared to the unfolded result.
 The extracted cross sections, $A_C$, and $V_S$ which is obtained via blockwise unfolding to preserve inter-variable correlations~\cite{GardinerXSecExtract,PRD}, can be found in the Supplemental Material.

 Monte Carlo (MC) simulations are used to estimate $R$ and part of $B$.
 The neutrino flux is modeled with the $\texttt{Geant4}$ simulation of the BNB from MiniBooNE~\cite{Geant4,MiniBooNEFlux}.
-Neutrino-argon interactions are simulated with the $\texttt{G18\_10a\_02\_11a}$ configuration of the $\texttt{GENIE v3.0.6}$ event generator ~\cite{GENIE} tuned to CC0$\pi$ data from T2K~\cite{T2KTuneData} by reweighting based on two CCQE and CCMEC parameters~\cite{uboonetune}.
+Neutrino-argon interactions are simulated with the $\texttt{G18\_10a\_02\_11a}$ configuration of the $\texttt{GENIE v3.0.6}$ event generator ~\cite{GENIE} tuned to $\nu_\mu$CC data without final state pions from T2K~\cite{T2KTuneData} by reweighting based on two CC quasi-elastic and CC meson-exchange-current parameters~\cite{uboonetune}.
 The resulting prediction is referred to as the ``MicroBooNE Tune".
 Final state particles are propagated through a detector simulation using the $\texttt{Geant4}$ toolkit $\texttt{v4\_10\_3\_03c}$~\cite{Geant4} and processed using the $\texttt{LArSoft}$~\cite{larsoft} framework.
 The simulated TPC and PMT waveforms are overlaid on beam-off data to provide an accurate description of cosmic ray activity.